iarakshana/hw5/README.md

        api_base = "https://api.census.gov/data/2015/acs5/profile?for=tract:*&in=state:17+county:31&get=NAME,"
        return requests.get(api_base + variable).json()
    ```
-7. Plot and save (`q7.pdf`) the unemployment rates for the five largest cities in the US, from the BLS file provided.

 Please fill in solutions as you go.
 Each question should go in one of the provided files.
 I would suggest doing your exploration in jupyter, first, and then copying the small code over.

 ## Python

 Also complete the python problem below.
-It will count for 30% of the assignment.
+It will count for 15% of the assignment.

 Circular primes have the property that all rotations of their digits are also prime numbers.
 For instance, 19937, 37199, 71993, 93719, 99371, are all circular primes.
 Below 100, there are thirteen such primes: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.
 How many circular primes are there below one million?